These gluten free chocolate sandwich cookies are like an Oreo cookie except free of the top 8 allergens!

-2) Preheat oven to 325 degrees.
-Spray cookie sheet with cooking spray.
-Divide dough in half.
-On a floured surface, roll dough to 1/8" thickness (you will likely need to flour your rolling pin to prevent sticking as well).
+- Preheat oven to 325° F. Divide dough in half.
+On a floured surface, roll dough to ¼" thickness (you will need to flour your rolling pin to prevent sticking as well).
 Using a cookie cutter, cut out shapes and place on the baking sheet.
 Gather scraps, flour surface again and continue to roll out dough until all is used.
 If dough becomes too soft, return to the refrigerator to firm.

-3) Bake cookies in 325 degree oven for 12-14 minutes turning cookie sheet halfway through.
+- Bake cookies in 325° oven for 10-12 minutes.
 Remove from the oven and place on a cooling rack or paper towels to cool.

 - Frost the bottom half of a cookie with safe frosting (see post for link to a recipe) and place another cookie on top.
 Continue until all of the cookies have been made into sandwiches.

 - Place in an airtight container and keep in the refrigerator for 2-3 days or freeze for up to 3 months.

 Please rate it and comment below!
 And don't forget to take a photo, tag @eatingwithfoodallergies and hashtag it #eatingwithfoodallergies on Instagram so we can see it!